Beginning August 2016, all Lied media reserves (DVDs, VHS etc.) will be processed and circulated from the main Lied Circulation Desk

-Beginning with the Spring 2015 semester, all electronic reserves are hosted in WebCampus (Blackboard) within the specific course site.
+All electronic reserves are hosted in WebCampus (Blackboard) within the specific course site.
 The Libraries can post library owned or licensed content for you via Course Builder privileges in your WebCampus courses.
 Or you can manage these resources yourself - directly via WebCampus.

 Your students will access the posted materials by logging into WebCampus with their ACE account and password, and navigating to your course.
 If the Libraries have posted our content on your behalf, these items will typically be in the left navigation of the site, under "Reserves" link.

 I have a VHS/DVD to put on reserve.
 Is that handled the same way?